KQM-git/TCL/general-mechanics/resources-and-efficiency.md

 The $10 BP gives rewards worth approximately 1800 Resins = 45 Condensed Resin = 30 Fragile Resins in the form of EXP books, Mora, and talent books.
 * This does not include the Weapon Enhancement Ores, Fates, Primogems, and BP exclusive Weapons.

+### Weekly BP Cap During Launch Week

+Reaching BP Weekly EXP limit during launch week requires sacrifices.
+Possible sacrifices are:
+* Spend a total of 500,000 Mora.
+  * It's easy to spend it if you're planning to level anything.
+* Purchase 2 items from the Teapot Traveling Salesman in another player's Serenitea Pot.
+  * Requires sacrificing possible resin gains from purchasing Mora/fodder/EXP for Realm Currency - it's 80 Realm Currency in order to reach it.
+* Use a total of 1200 Original Resin.
+  * Only NA is capable of doing this and not even by a huge margin - you can use up to 1237 resin assuming perfect server maintenance end and x2 Transient Resin.
+  * If you're not a hardcore player, you need to either make a refill with Primogems or utilize Fragile Resins.

 ### Food
 * Cheapest 3\* instant heal \(assuming 20k HP\): Mondstadt Hashbrowns, 8.57 Health/Mora
 * Most Mora-efficient heal \(assuming 20k HP\): Grilled Tiger Fish, 11.23 Health/Mora